faraz18001/Movie-Recommendation-System/README.md

 - OpenAI for providing the GPT model
 - Facebook Research for FAISS
 - The creators of LangChain for their excellent library

-## Contact

-[Your contact information or how to reach out for questions/support]